 A Master of Business Administration degree can take students in a variety of directions after graduation.
 The management-specific skills and knowledge cultivated by program participants can be applied to a wide variety of contexts, from health services and marketing to an untold number of other industries and positions.
-Beyond the focus of the MBA program on leadership, there’s no specific career path or industry that graduates are expected to enter.
+Beyond the MBA program’s focus on leadership, there’s no specific career path or industry that graduates are expected to enter.
 Instead, they have a wide range of potential opportunities.

-The many different opportunities associated with an online MBA degree are certainly an advantage for students pursuing this opportunity, but many learners enter the program with specific career options in mind or develop them while in the program.
+The many different opportunities associated with an online MBA degree are certainly an advantage for students pursuing this path, but many learners enter the program with specific career options in mind or develop them as they take courses.
 How can those in the MBA program narrow down their choices and focus on the areas of the economy and roles that are the most relevant, interesting, and potentially rewarding?
-Narrowing down a career path is an important part of making the most of an MBA degree.
+Narrowing down your career path is an important part of making the most of an MBA degree.